UPDATE: This article was originally posted on August 17, 2020. It has been updated with new information and tips below.

 Discuss why you are applying to the Lauder Institute, detailing specific reasons, experiences, and background for choosing your Program of Concentration, as well as your interest in further study in that Program.
 Applicants to Programs of Concentration involving language study (Africa-French; East and Southeast Asia; Europe; Latin America; South Asia, the Middle East, and North Africa) should also discuss what they hope to gain from advanced language and cultural education, as well as describe how they have learned the language they will study (e.g. undergraduate courses, undergraduate major, etc.).
 Finally, please describe how you see yourself benefiting from, and contributing to, the Lauder community.
 (800 words)

-Like many other dual-degree programs, the Lauder essay essentially asks you to create a personal statement that outlines three key aspects: your relevant previous experiences, your goals and motivations for these goals, and how you plan to use the Lauder program to help you in reaching your goals.
+Like many other dual-degree programs, the Lauder essay essentially asks you to create a personal statement that outlines three key aspects: your relevant previous experiences, your goals and motivations for these goals, and how you plan to use the Lauder program to help you reach your goals.

 Each of these elements must be included and must build off of each other.